PAIN MANAGEMENT

 response of your neurotransmitters to some other response.

 Pain is a transmitted response.
-Once you listen to the
+Once you listen to the question,

-question, you can respond differently, your brain can respond
+you can respond differently, your brain can respond

 intelligently rather than react.

-What about just "plain not feeling that pain anymore", you say,
+What about just "plain not feeling that pain anymore", you

-“I don't care where it's coming from, I just don’t want it
+say, “I don't care where it's coming from, I just don’t want it

 anymore!”

-The good news is your brain is PART of your body, it
+The good news is your brain is PART of your body, it produces

 For plain old pain, your knees hurting from running on the